NASA’s ‘Wall-E’ And ‘Eva’ MarCO Satellites Call Home From Outer Space

 — NASA JPL (@NASAJPL) May 5, 2018

 The U.S. space agency pointed out that this was no mere trifle, considering that “each spacecraft had to do a lot of things right by itself for the team to hear a signal.”
-NASA revealed that the computers inside the MarCO CubeSats hadn’t been turned on since mid-March, when the briefcase-sized satellites were being prepped for their trip to Mars.
+NASA revealed that the computers inside the MarCO CubeSats hadn’t been turned on since mid-March when the briefcase-sized satellites were being prepped for their trip to Mars.

-As a result, the “Wall-E” and “Eva” mini-satellites had to retain enough power in their batteries to be able to deploy their solar panels and stabilize their attitude.
+As a result, the “Wall-E” and “Eva” mini-satellites had to retain enough power in their batteries to be able to deploy their solar panels and stabilize their altitude.
 Moreover, the twin CubeSats had to position themselves toward the sun and turn on their radios without any help from the MarCO team back home.

-All this CubeSat technology is now being tested for the first time, NASA reports, noting that the true goal of the MarCO satellites is not necessarily to relay the progress of the InSight Mars mission, but to prove that CubeSats can be used in interplanetary missions.
+All this CubeSat technology is now being tested for the first time, NASA reports, noting that the true goal of the MarCO satellites is not necessarily to relay the progress of the InSight Mars mission but to prove that CubeSats can be used in interplanetary missions.

 Two briefcase sized CubeSats just deployed from hitchhiking a ride on the same rocket with the @NASAInSight lander.
 As they all make their way to Mars, these tiny companions are on a very different mission.